balister/oe-gnuradio-manifest/README.md

-Repo Manifests for lding systems based on meta-sdr
+Repo Manifests for building systems based on meta-sdr
 =============================================
 This repository provides Repo manifests to setup the OpenEmbedded build system with meta-sdr and some interesting boards